Hydronic heating systems are one of the most energy-efficient systems out there.

 While water does absorb heat better than air, the heated water needs to travel through the whole system to warm your home up.
 This process can take quite a long time, and you’ll have to wait longer to benefit from the warmth.
 Due to this issue, hydronic heating systems are better suited for moderate climates or when consistent temperatures are needed.

-3. Require Maintenance
+3. Require Regular Maintenance

 4. Hard to Access Piping if a Problem Comes Up